tippesi/Atlas-Engine/README.md

 You can find them in **./lib/YourFavouriteSystem/**.
 ## Documentation
 If you want more information have a look into the [Documentation](https://tippex97.github.io/Blue-Engine/index.html)
+## General performance tips
+- Use static/stationary objects and lights as often as possible
+- Use textures with the same size for each material
+- Set mesh data or any kind of data prior to rendering.
+More importantly: Don't create data while rendering.
+- If you are programming additional renderers or content always use the mapping feature of the vertex arrays.
+  Don't use SetData() often, use SetSubData instead.
+  Also try to avoid using OpenGL, use existing engine features instead
 ## Code Example
 This code example can also be found in the main file.
 ```c